ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 6. The flange gaskets shall be a minimum pressure rating equal to the adjacent flanges including the system the test pressure.
 Refer to Section 15000, Article 1.08 Design.
 7. Provide Affidavit of Compliance per requirements in Specification Section 01330
 8. Refer to Approved Material List.
-1. 2.03 BOLTS AND NUTS**
-   1. All pipe bolts and nuts shall conform where applicable to the latest revision of AWWA C111, AWWA C115, and AWWA C207 standards.
+1. 2.03 BOLTS AND NUTS*   1.
+All pipe bolts and nuts shall conform where applicable to the latest revision of AWWA C111, AWWA C115, and AWWA C207 standards.
 2. All bolts and nuts for ductile iron flanges shall be hot dipped galvanized or fluoropolymer coated carbon steel bolts conforming to ATSM A307 grade A with ASTM A563 heavy hex nuts.
 3. All bolts and nuts for steel flanges shall be hot dipped galvanized or fluoropolymer coated carbon steel bolts conforming to ATSM A193 grade B7 with ASTM A194 grade 2H heavy hex nuts.
 4. All bolts and nuts shall be provided with a washer under each nut and under each bolt head made of the same material as the nuts.
 Washers shall be sized such that no part of the washer shall project beyond the flange outside diameter.
 Washers shall be flush with the flange surface and shall not impinge on any welded surface between the flange and the pipe, valve, or fitting to which the flange is attached.